comment

 The item pictured is the one you will receive.

-The fossil clam is also known for its abundance in the Florida Keys, where it is found in a variety of fossil-bearing formations, including limestone and dolostone.
-The fossils are often found in association with other marine organisms, such as sharks, rays, and sea turtles, which provides valuable insights into the ecosystem and environment in which the Mercanaria fossil clam lived.
+These fossils are abundant in the Florida Keys, occurring in a variety of fossil-bearing formations, including limestone and dolostone.
+Mercanaria Clams are often found alongside other Miocene marine organisms, such as sharks, rays, and sea turtles, offering insights into the diverse marine ecosystems of the Miocene.

 Share this Product